MubaiHua/Excel-Interface-Fuseki/backend/README.md

 2. After the project is created go to `Preferences > Languages & Frameworks > Django`.
 Enable Django support.
 Point Django root project to `backend/` folder, settings - to `backend/backend/settings.py`, and manage script - to `backend/manage.py`.
 3. In the top right conner, select the `Edit Configurations` in the run/debug configuration list on the main toolbar.
 Click on the `+` button and select `Django Server` to create a new configuration.
 Make sure the interpreter settings and other settings are correct.
 4. In the `Environment` section, click on the button next to `Environment Variables`, click on the `+` button to create a new environment variable.
 Name is `CODE_ENV` and value is `dev`.
 5. Click on the Run button to start the server.
+(Do this after you have complete the database set up after part 3 and part 4)

 If you are using VSCode, you can start the server by the following command: